 This half-day workshop provides valuable information for town, village district and school district moderators.
 Town clerks, selectmen and other town officials will also find this session informative.

 The Moderators Workshop is offered on two dates tailored for SB 2 and Traditional Town Meeting to provide moderators with guidance relevant to the structure and rules of their form of meeting.
 (Please note that the budget process is not a focus of this workshop.
-The topic is covered in detail at the annual fall Budget and Finance Workshop.)2014 Moderators Workshop Information
+The topic is covered in detail at the annual fall Budget and Finance Workshop.)

 The Municipal Law Lecture Series consists of three land use lectures held during September and October in various locations throughout the state.
 These lectures are intended for municipal officials with an interest in, or responsibility for, any aspect of municipal land use, including members of planning boards, zoning boards and conservation commissions, as well as selectmen, councilors, planners, building inspectors and code officers.
 Lecture participants receive a complimentary copy of the accompanying publication.

-NHMA’s Right to Know workshop reviews specific responsibilities relating to public meetings and governmental records.
+NHMA’s Right to Know workshops review specific responsibilities relating to public meetings and governmental records.
 Ample time is devoted to participant questions and discussion of scenarios.
-This workshop is designed for municipal officials, staff and board members and is available for NHMA members.
+These workshops are designed for municipal officials, staff and board members and is available for NHMA members.
 Attendees receive a helpful packet of materials to provide guidance with understanding and complying with this important legal obligation.

 NHMA members are invited to join NHMA staff for our monthly webinar training series.
 NHMA webinars provide live online training including the ability to ask questions for an interactive learning experience.
 Webinars include a variety of timely topics accessible from the comfort of your own office.